-Your development as a professional educator and effective teacher for students is our primary focus.
+Candidate development as a professional educator and effective teacher for students is our primary focus.
 This Statement of Concern has been issued because concerns have arisen regarding performance in the field.
-Outlined below, these concerns as related to the TPE's present behaviors that can be indicative of your performance as a teacher in a school setting.
+Outlined below, these concerns as related to the TPE's present behaviors that can be indicative of candidate performance as a teacher in a school setting.

+Candidate:

-Candidate: Date SOC issued: Credential Program:
+Date SOC issued: